lnunesbr/easy_social/README.txt

 -- INSTALLATION --

-* Install as usual, see http://drupal.org/node/895232 for further information.
+* Install as usual, see http://drupal.org/node/70151 for further information.

 -- CONFIGURATION --

-* Go to /admin/config/content/easysocial and change it the way you want.
+* Go to /admin/settings/easysocial and change it the way you want.

-* Also, go to Structure > Content Types > Type > Manage display

-  - Make Easy Social visible

 -- CONTACT --